joniali/fair-time-critical-influence-maximization/README.md

 # Fair-Influence-maximization

-This is the accompanying code with the TKDE/ICDE/NeuRIPS workshop paper: https://ieeexplore.ieee.org/abstract/document/9576603
+This is the accompanying code with the TKDE '21/ICDE'22/NeuRIPS HCML '19 paper: https://ieeexplore.ieee.org/abstract/document/9576603

 Please cite our paper if you use the code.